liangzheng816/OfficeDocs-SharePoint/migration/mm-fileshare-scan-assess.md

 2. Review the scanned file shares.
 Search for specific text, or select a filter to review the list more easily.

-1. Select **Add source path** if you want to scan additional file shares.
+1. Select **Add source path** if you want to scan more file shares.

     :::image type="content" alt-text="Fileshare scan list." source="media/mm-fileshare-scan-list.png":::